 1. Ride in a more open position in the beginning

 Except for time-trialing, good aerodynamics is a small part of road racing so many riders tend to ride more "open" but if you are having trouble adapting you may benefit from opening the hip angle even more.
 The problem, at first, is most users will find it very difficult to consistently raise the legs over top dead center of the pedaling arc, especially while in an agressive position.
-This is made easier by opening the hip angle.
+This is made easier by opening the hip angle and lowering the cadence.
+Another way of opening the hip angle is to shorten the crank length (most models of PowerCranks make this easy).
 While everyone is different, most will need to start out riding with a much more open hip angle (i.e., to be in an almost upright , "touring", position).
 Don't worry, after a few days you will be ready to try to assume a more aggressive, race oriented position, and after several weeks or months you should be able to return close to your present position and begin to develop a more agressive, aerodynamic, time-trial position, if you so choose.
 You may find it useful to raise your handlebars and slowly lower them as you adapt.
 An aggressive position will not increase your speed if it robs you of power you could be receiving from increased pedaling efficiency.
 Your best position will probably change as you develop your ability more fully.

 2. Work on Endurance First